senthil-nathan/vger/README.md

 # vger

-The two CSV files published here contain the unit prices as communicated back to users and contributed via pull requests.
-The format is straight
+The two CSV files published here contain the unit prices as communicated back from provider and contributed to GIT via pull requests.
+The format is straight forward:
-forward:

 |  investment-datetime   | issue-date | buy-value | sell-value |
 |  -------------------   | ---------- | --------- | ---------- |